qurator-spk/sbb_images/doc/image-search-setup.md

 ```commandline
 make download
 ```
-After running the download target and copying the [configuration file](../digisam/search-config.json) into the storage folder, you should end up with the following directory structure:
+After running the download target and copying the [Makefile](../digisam/Makefile) and [configuration file](../digisam/search-config.json) into the working directory, you should end up with the following directory structure:
 ```commandline
 ├── Makefile